Home - Reto Suhner

 CD 25.-Sfr., Vinyl 40.- Sfr. plus Porto here.

 The two Musicians from Appenzell perform freely as a Duo.

 Reto Suhner and Fabian M. Mueller, both well-known protagonists of the Swiss Jazz scene, have attracted attention in different contexts.
 But especially with their longtime Working Bands RETO SUHNER QUARTETT and FM TRIO, they have developed a unique formal and structural play, which joins together written and improvised music on the highest level.
 As a duo, they not only play without a rhythm section, but also without scripted material.
 Everything is being developed out of the moment.
 Still these two exceptional instrumentalists do not create something out of nothing – but out of an endless stream of melodic ideas, which vary rhythmically and continue in long dialogues.
 Thus, the two musicians do not only reveal an uncanny instinct for harmonic progress, but they let their lines sink into silence as to give room to the pure sound of the instruments in minimalistic and noise-like sequences.

-The new cd "Schattenspiel" is now avaliable, released with the german label "BetweentheLines"
+The cd "Schattenspiel" released with the german label "BetweentheLines" is available.

 In august 2019 the second album "Am Grund" is released by AnukLabel.
 Vinyl, CD and Download.

 Multi-instrumentalists Scott Robinson (USA), Steffen Schorn (DE) and Reto Suhner (CH) love the momentum in music.
 There resonances find each other, there they celebrate in balance and contrast ways of life.